assignUser/ast-grep-cmake-precommit/README.md

         args: [--rule-dirs, ./cmake-rules, ./shared-rules, --util-dirs, ./cmake-utils, --]
 ```

+> [!IMPORTANT]
-> **Important**: The `--` separator at the end of the args list is required.
+> The `--` separator at the end of the args-list is required.
 It marks the boundary between hook-specific arguments and ast-grep arguments, ensuring proper argument parsing.
-Always include `--` as the last argument.
+Always include `--` after your last directory argument, before any ast-grep arguments or as the last element, if you don't pass any direct arguments.

-## Usage
+### Local Development of the hook

+For local development of the hook use `pre-commit try-repo path/to/repo cmake-lint` to confirm that the hook works as expected.
+You will need to add your args to `.pre-commit-hooks.yaml`, as `try-repo` does not support custom arguments.

-### Writing Your Own Rules
+## Writing Your Own Rules

 Create rules in your project's rule directory.
 Example rule: